andymiller813/andymiller813.github.io/_posts/2014-09-24-networking-basics.markdown

 The users key contains one JSON object as its value, and this JSON object contains two JSON arrays (lists).
 One of the arrays has the key “free-users” and the other “premium-users”.
 In conclusion, there are many ways to structure a JSON object, but they need to follow this structure in order for a client or server to properly parse them once they get across the internet network.

-## Application Programming Interface - A non-trivial example
+## Application Programming Interface: A non-trivial example

 So, what I've described so far in this article is an itsy bitsy teeny weeny little part of what is Facebook's internal [behemoth] web **API**, or Application Programming Interface.
 We went over  Facebook's login page, but think about some of the other components to the website: There's a sign-up page to register a new account, there's the home feed, the profile feed, profile image, like buttons, comments, news articles, settings/preferences page, and the list goes on and on and on.
 Facebook has all of this data stored in a data center somewhere like this one in Prineville, Oregon: